 Our Iceland Ski Touring week explores the Troll Peninsula in Northern Iceland, which is fast gaining a reputation as a world class ski touring destination.
 The geology of Iceland creates perfect ski terrain – with long, open and uniform slopes, covered in a well stabilized snowpack at this time of year.

 Skiing in Iceland

 The Troll Peninsula in Northern Iceland lies very close to the Arctic Circle.
 Due to the geology of the region, the mountain sides are long and open and set at a perfect angle for skiing!
 For this reason (and the fact that the area receives so much snow) the Troll Peninsula is becoming recognised as a world class ski touring destination.

-Our accommodation during the trip is at a local hotel in the village of Siglufjörður.
+Our accommodation during the trip is at a local guesthouse in the village of Siglufjörður.
 This is a picturesque spot between the mountains and the sea, surrounded by lovely touring peaks in all directions.
 There are numerous excellent inland ski peaks on the peninsula too, as well as coastal summits offering descents right to the sea.
 The highest peaks in the region rise to over 1200m – due to the excellent spring snow pack at this time of year, it’s possible to gain height very efficiently and do a large amount of skiing each day.